Python APIs

 Indexing and Searching

-LanceDataset.create_index(column: str | List[str], index_type: str, name: str | None = None, metric: str = 'L2', replace: bool = False, num_partitions: int | None = None, ivf_centroids: np.ndarray | pa.FixedSizeListArray | pa.FixedShapeTensorArray | None = None, pq_codebook: np.ndarray | pa.FixedSizeListArray | pa.FixedShapeTensorArray | None = None, num_sub_vectors: int | None = None, accelerator: str | 'torch.Device' | None = None, index_cache_size: int | None = None, shuffle_partition_batches: int | None = None, shuffle_partition_concurrency: int | None = None, ivf_centroids_file: str | None = None, precomputed_partition_dataset: str | None = None, storage_options: Dict[str, str] | None = None, filter_nan: bool = True, one_pass_ivfpq: bool = False, **kwargs) LanceDataset
+LanceDataset.create_index(column: str | list[str], index_type: str, name: str | None = None, metric: str = 'L2', replace: bool = False, num_partitions: int | None = None, ivf_centroids: np.ndarray | pa.FixedSizeListArray | pa.FixedShapeTensorArray | None = None, pq_codebook: np.ndarray | pa.FixedSizeListArray | pa.FixedShapeTensorArray | None = None, num_sub_vectors: int | None = None, accelerator: str | 'torch.Device' | None = None, index_cache_size: int | None = None, shuffle_partition_batches: int | None = None, shuffle_partition_concurrency: int | None = None, ivf_centroids_file: str | None = None, precomputed_partition_dataset: str | None = None, storage_options: dict[str, str] | None = None, filter_nan: bool = True, one_pass_ivfpq: bool = False, **kwargs) LanceDataset

 Create index on column.